 - Take on side projects or open-source software contributions.
 They are great to build experience and to have a proven track record before you even start, but also to get used to communicate with other developers and get code reviewed.
-Many open-source projects have tasks with the #goodfirstissue label, specifically aimed at junior developers (for example: socialissues.tech).
+Many open-source projects have tasks with the #goodfirstissue label, specially aimed at junior developers.

 - Do a realistic assessment of your strengths and weaknesses.You don’t want to fall into the Dunning-Kruger effect on a job interview.
 Reflect on your skills and ask your colleagues and mentors about your strengths and weaknesses.
-Honesty and a clear vision of what you can give and what you need to improve on will go a long way in an interview.
+Honesty and a clear vision of what you can give and where you need to improve on will go a long way on an interview.

 - Know what drives you, what you like about this job.
-Introspection is a key skill in life, and it isn’t any less important in a process as important as finding the people with which you will be sharing the rest of your foreseeable life.
+Introspection is a key skill in life, and it isn’t any less important in a process as important as finding the people you will be sharing the rest of your foreseeable life with.
 The hiring team will want to know what your motivation is to become a better developer and a good teammate.

-- Have a clear idea of where you want to be and know what you want to learn.
-“Junior developer” is just a temporary title, the starting point of your career; there is still much to learn and different paths ahead.
+- Have a clear idea of where you want to beand know what you want to learn.
+“Junior developer” is just a temporary title, the starting line of your career; there is still much to learn and different paths ahead.
 Knowing what these may look like will make it easier to decide what type of company you want to join, and vice-versa.

 - Experiment with different languages and frameworks.You may have focused on a specific technology and framework, and this may be enough to get you a job; but, like anything in life, expanding your horizons and branching out will make you more resilient to changes and lay in front of you more possible paths to follow.
 This is so important that it even has a name in the hiring world: a t-shaped skillset.